Susanna Blume

-Susanna Vreeland Blume is an American government official who is the Senate–confirmed Director of Cost Assessment and Program Evaluation (CAPE) for the Department of Defense.
+Susanna Vreeland Blume is an American government official who had served the Senate–confirmed Director of Cost Assessment and Program Evaluation (CAPE) for the Department of Defense.
 She began performing the duties of the director of CAPE on January 20, 2021.
 She was sworn in as the official director on August 5, 2021.

 Education

 Raised in Allentown, Pennsylvania, Blume earned a Bachelor of Arts in the history of art from the Johns Hopkins University in 2005.
 She received a Master of Arts in international studies from the Johns Hopkins University School of Advanced International Studies in 2009 and holds a Juris Doctor from the George Washington University Law School.

 Career

 Blume served in the Office of the Under Secretary of Defense for Policy and in the Office of the Deputy Assistant Secretary of Defense for Plans and Posture within the Obama administration.
 She was a senior fellow and director of the defense program at the Center for a New American Security (CNAS), where her research focused on the alignment of defense strategy, planning, and resources.
 Prior to joining CNAS, Blume served as deputy chief of staff for programs and plans to the deputy secretary of defense, whom she advised on programming and budget issues, global force management, operational and strategic planning, force posture, and acquisition policy.
 On January 20, 2021, she was sworn in as acting director of cost assessment and program evaluation.

 On April 12, 2021, President Joe Biden announced Blume as his nominee to be the Director of Cost Assessment and Program Evaluation.
 On April 15, 2021, her nomination was sent to the Senate.
 Her nomination was reported out of committee on June 10, 2021.
 She was confirmed by the United States Senate by voice vote on July 30, 2021.
 She was sworn in as the Director of CAPE on August 5, 2021.